radiantlogic-devops/cloud-native-lab/docs/kubernetes.md

 #### Edit Manifest File (fid.yaml)

 * From the cloned/downloaded folder navigate to kubernetes/generic/00-cluster-local-zk folder and open the manifest file ```fid.yaml``` in your code editor.
 * Update the manifest file `kubernetes/generic/00-cluster-local-zk/fid.yaml` and paste the license key.
-Look for `PASTE_LICENSE_HERE`, replace and save the file.
+Look for `PASTE_LICENSE_HERE`, replace it with a valid RadiantOne cluster license key and save the file.
 <br>
 <img src="../Images/AddLicenseStandalone.png" alt="License" style="height: 200px; width:300px;"/>
 <br>